boostercloud/booster/docs/examples/cart-service/README.md

 Something like this: `https://<API ID>.execute-api.<region>.amazonaws.com/production`

 ### Sending commands
-In order to send a request with the command we created, you need to send a GraphQL mutation.
+In order to send a request with the command we created, you need to send a GraphQL "mutation".
 We recommend you to use one of the several GraphQL clients to do this like [Postwoman](https://postwoman.io/) (perfect for GraphQL!) or [Postman](https://www.postman.com/).
 If you use one of them, you can send the following GraphQL request:

 **URL:** `<API URL>/graphql`
 ```graphql